raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate must contain a PublicMessage that contains a commit with a re-init proposal.
+* The MLSGroupUpdate MUST contain a PublicMessage that contains a commit with a re-init proposal.
-* The GroupID in the re-init proposal must point to another group owned by the DS, which has a MIMI DS protocol version that is greater or equal than this group.
+* The GroupID in the re-init proposal MUST point to another group owned by the DS, which has a MIMI DS protocol version that is greater or equal than this group.